-Having successfully hosted Pope Francis and the World Meeting of Families Congress in 2015, the Democratic National Convention in 2016 and the NFL Draft in 2017 and the Army-Navy Game in 2018, Philadelphia is one of the most sought-after event destinations in the world.
+Having successfully hosted Pope Francis and the World Meeting of Families Congress in 2015, the Democratic National Convention in 2016, the NFL Draft in 2017 and the Army-Navy Game in 2018, Philadelphia is one of the most sought-after event destinations in the world.
 With more than 12,000 hotel rooms within a 15 minute walk of the Pennsylvania Convention Center – Philadelphia has an extensive assortment of hotel brands that offer a wide variety of event venues.

 Philadelphia was cited in by Vox and Redfin as one of the top most walkable cities in the U.S. and most hotels are within walking distance to all of the city’s most popular attractions.